Filming in Abu Dhabi

 Script Clearance Procedures

 Yes, you do.
-All scripts, treatments, storyboards, and series synopsis need to be approved by the National Media Council – in advance of any production.
+All scripts, treatments, storyboards, and series synopsis need to be approved by the Media Regulatory Office – in advance of any production.

 ADFC is available to advise on what content is, and what is not, likely to be deemed as appropriate in terms of meeting the cultural, social, and religious sensitivities of the United Arab Emirates.
 In addition, to assist applicants, there is a code of content available for downloaded.

 Applicants are encouraged to apply for script approval, as early as possible.
-ADFC’s Government Liaison Officer is available to assist in submitting the script to the NMC via the Customer Care team at twofour54.
-Once the National Media Council has approved the script, or otherwise, the Government Liaison Officer will notify the applicant.
+ADFC’s Government Liaison Officer is available to assist in submitting the script to the MRO via the Customer Care team at twofour54.
+Once the Media Regulatory Office has approved the script, or otherwise, the Government Liaison Officer will notify the applicant.

-All scripts, treatments, storyboards, and series synopsis need to be approved by the National Media Council in advance of any production.
-Contact ADFC for questions about fees but please note the duration for script approval depends on the size of the treatment – average of 2 to 3 weeks.
+All scripts, treatments, storyboards, and series synopsis need to be approved by the Media Regulatory Office in advance of any production.
+Contact ADFC for questions about fees but please note the duration for script approval depends on the size of the treatment – an average of 2 to 3 weeks.

 Types of Filming Permits